Niqtan/Pagtingin/README.md

 3. Drag and drop the main.uf2 file on the drive of the Raspberry Pi Pico Pico

-After making the circuit, you may mount  to other accessories as well.
+After making the circuit, you may mount  this to other accessories as well.

 ## Learning Outcomes